-While the real-life counterparts of the main characters are wholly untrained in music, Hoffman wisely chose many actual retired musicians to work as extras in the film.
+While the primary actors in Quartet are wholly untrained in music, Hoffman wisely chose many actual retired musicians to work as extras in the film.
 This successfully conceals the technical ineptitude of the main cast while making Beecham House a believable home for these aging performers.

 Thematically, Quartet seems recall the glory of days past while reaffirming the trends of the present.
 In one particularly compelling scene, Courtenay’s Reginald attempts to understand the concept of rap from a young black student, while simultaneously conveying the importance of opera to the rest of the class.
 Beyond the inherent humor in this exchange, there is a clear message of acceptance on both sides of the aisle – the lines of communication between the new and old generations are still open, which is promising considering both demographics have a lot to learn from one another.